hXtreme/tachiyomi-wiki/FAQ.md

 # Frequently Asked Questions

 **Q: Can you add <_insert name_> catalog?**
-A: Not for now, that part is currenty being rewritten. [#239](https://github.com/inorichi/tachiyomi/pull/239)
+A: Not for now, that part is currently being rewritten. [#239](https://github.com/inorichi/tachiyomi/pull/239)

 **Q: I lost everything, what now?**
 A: Tachiyomi is still in beta.
 Some design changes or unexpected errors may lead to data loss.
 While I try for them not to happen, sometimes is unavoidable.